mcelayir/mcelayir.github.io/_posts/flutter-reader.md

 To install flutter on your machine, simply check suitable <a href="https://flutter.dev/docs/get-started/install">installation guide</a> for your platform.

-Flutter SDK can also be installed using official Intellij plugin.
+Flutter SDK can also be installed using official IntelliJ plugin.

-# Installing Intellij plugin
+# Installing IntelliJ plugin

 To install the Intellij plugin for Flutter.
 Go to <i>Preferences > Plugins</i>, select <i>Browse Repositories</i> and search for <i>Flutter</i>.